Strait of Hormuz remains choked off for 94 days, trapping sailors

 What each outlet emphasizes

-- CNN: reports 94 days of paralysis in the Strait of Hormuz and its impact on shipping executives
+- CNN: emphasizing the 94 days of paralysis and the Strait remaining choked off

-- BBC: emphasizes sailors stressed and exhausted after months trapped by the blockade
+- BBC: focusing on the stress and exhaustion of sailors trapped by the blockade